Miss Minoes: Release

+2026 4K restoration

+In July 2026, Film distributor In The Air announced that a 4K restoration of Miss Minoes would receive a theatrical re-release on 13 August to celebrate the film's 25th anniversary, with the restoration scanned from the original negative by the Eye Filmmuseum.

+Reception

 Critical response

 The film received positive reviews from critics in the Netherlands.

 The 2011 English dub received mixed reviews.
 Roger Ebert gave the film 2 out of 4 stars, saying that "the movie is probably ideal for those proverbial young girls who adore cats, and young boys, too.
 I can’t recommend it for adults attending on their own, unless they really, really love cats".

 Home media

 Miss Minoes was released on DVD and VHS by Warner Home Video on 4 October 2002 in the Netherlands.
 This DVD release is presented in a 1.85:1 letterbox format while the bonus materials included are a 25-minute behind the scenes featurette along with deleted scenes, bloopers, the music video "Nooit meer bang" sung by the pop group Abel, the film poster and multiple trailers.
-It sold around 250.000 copies within the first two months.
+It sold around 250,000 copies within the first two months.
 The DVD release was later re-issued on 25 April 2007 as part of De Annie M.G.
 Schmidt Collectie 2 DVD set that includes The Flying Liftboy and Otje.